 A ThirtySomething Quilter Tells All: Notes on the Industry from a Quilt Mafia Daughter

-A personal lecture, where I share the history of Fons & Porter, my own quilting journey, and how to ensure the next generation of American quiltmakers are taken care of.
-Laughs -- and a few tears -- promised.
+This is the personal lecture, where I share about Fons & Porter, my own quilting journey, and how we can make sure the next generation of American quilt makers are making quilts.
+Very engaging — and usually a few tears in the crowd.

 The Great American Quilt Revival: The Reason You’re Quilting Right Now